Information on everything you need to know about your studies

 Additional modules (voluntary examinations)

-If you have registered the examination result of a module, especially languages, from another study programme, please refer to the examination plan of the respective study programme.
+If you have registered for the examination of a module, especially languages, from another degree programme, please inform yourself using the examination schedule of the respective degree programme.

 Notification and announcement of grades

-Grades are announced online for all students via myPRIMUSS.
-The specific time periods are published in the schedule.
+Grades are announced for all students in the student portal.
+The specific time periods are published in the semester-related schedule.

 Virtual University Bavaria